Maman Loup's Den

 Will the Evenflo Revolve 360 work for your child?

-• In forward-facing mode, the Revolve has an impressive harness height (19”/48 cm).
+• In forward-facing mode, the Revolve (all versions) has an impressive harness height (19”/48 cm).
 It will keep even very tall kids harnessed until booster readiness.

 • The interior of the seat is quite narrow.
-My 6-year-old is skinny, so she fits well, but a child with a broader build would be very squished, especially in the shoulders.
+My kids are skinny, so they fit well, but a child with a broader build would be very squished, especially in the shoulders. *Note: the Slim is even more narrow, of course, so it will be cramped in the shoulders for wider set kids.

 Let’s talk more about fit-to-vehicle